manuelbieh/react-book/ecosystem/internationalization.md

 ### Using translations in React components

-Once **i18next** is set up correctly and the translations have been set up as well, we can start to translate our components. **i18next** offers full flexibility: we can work with a `withTranslation` HOC in **class components** or a `useTranslation` hook in **function components**.
+Once **i18next** is set up correctly and the translations have been set up as well, we can start to translate our components. **i18next** offers full flexibility: we can work with a `withTranslation` HOC in **class components** or a `useTranslation` Hook in **function components**.
 In the rare case of having to use components inside of translations, `react-i18next` boasts with a so-called `Trans` component.

 #### Using the withTranslation\(\) HOC in class components